PGEHackathon/resources/README.md

 ### Organization and Student Engagement: Gabby Banales and Sara Hernando

-In this repository we will include other resources such as the slides from the student mixer event, team lists etc.
+In this repository includes other resources such as:

+* **Workflow Template** - a Python Notebook template (.ipynb file) to assist with the workflow design for readable code etc.

+* **Presentation Template** - a PowerPoint template (.PPTX file) to assist with the final presentation design

+* **Hackathon Mixer Slides**- slides shown at the student mixer with summary of the Hackathon